How does the dog get the water from the bowl?

 What if my dog is a puppy and not full grown and expected to continue to grow?

 This bowl was designed to be used with a full grown dog.
 If you know for a fact your dog will continue to grow into a bigger sized Breed Lid than you'll need to buy multiple lids to accommodate his growth.
 Example: You have a 4 Month Old Lab Puppy that will be roughly 70 pounds when full grown but he's making a mess now and you want something that helps now.
 Well if he is 4 months old and only 35 pounds he needs a Medium Breeds Lid (21-50Lbs), then at full grown he needs the Large Breeds Lid (51-85Lbs).
 You would simply buy 1 extra Lid Only of the Medium Breeds Size Lid, then switch it out to the Larger Breeds Lid later on as he grows and matures.
 Also note that puppies and dogs as they are growing are much worse of drinkers than at full grown as they are still developing size wise and mentally.
-All the different Breed Size Lids fit the same 10 Inch Wide 1 Gallon capacity Stainless Steel Bowl.
+All the different Breed Size Lids fit the same 10 Inch Wide 1 Gallon capacity Tritan Plastic or Stainless Steel Bowls.

 Would my Great Dane or Mammoth Breed dog be able to use the Slopper Stopper?

 We now have a Mammoth Breed Sized Lid to accommodate those larger dogs.
 See the Sizing Chart on the BUY PRODUCTS page or email us at email@example.com with the weight of your dog or a photo.
 To get the most accurate idea of your dogs size include a photo that has been taken from 8 feet away while the dog is standing sideways in a doorway.

 Is the Bowl DishWasher Safe?

-Yes!
-But a word of caution, dishwashers all have very different levels of hot water and for that reason we personally hand wash ours.
+Yes, but a word of caution, dishwashers all have very different levels of hot water and for that reason we recommend hand washing just to be safe.
 All the parts are definitely dishwasher safe though.